sparkflows/sparkflows-docs/docs/developer-guide/custom-node-development.rst

 Custom Node Development & Deployment
 ====================================

-Fire Insights follows an open and extensible architecture allowing developers to add custom nodes that can be exposed in Fire UI and embedded into workflows.
+Fire Insights follows an open and extensible architecture allowing developers to add new custom nodes/processors that can be exposed in Fire UI and embedded into workflows.

 **The details for building new nodes are available at the URL below:**